BrickMMO/tasks/individuals.markdown

 ![Git Version](images/terminal-git-version.png)

-We will also use the [GitHub Command Line Interface (CLI)](https://cli.github.com/).
+We will also use the [GitHub Command Line Interface (CLI) Tool](https://cli.github.com/).
 Please download and install the proper version.
-Once you're done run the following command in your Terminal (Mac/Linux) or Git Bash (Windows) to confirm it has been installed:
+Once you're done, run the following command in your Terminal (Mac/Linux) or Git Bash (Windows) to confirm it has been installed:

 ```sh
 gh --version